 My market stall business began 20 years ago with handmade natural soaps.
 I gradually added other products to my repertoire based on personal/family needs, interests as well as customer requests.

 So, I can now describe what I do, as a variety stall of handmade items ranging from the original small batch olive oil soaps to natural skincare, hand-stitched journals, deliciously pure beeswax candles, scarves handwoven on backstrap loom with handspun local wool, eco-dyed upcycled garments, naturally dyed eri silk scarves, chilli condiments (hubby’s passion and department thus lending his name to it!), natural home-care products…the list is still open-ended.

 Amidst all this, I am passionate about accessing raw materials and collaborating with local producers, craftspeople and artisans to make way for goods that are lovingly & truly South-West Australian made.

-I support the work of village level producers, spinners & weavers of eri silk in north-east of India and use this special and unique silk for my natural plant dyed and plant printed scarves and shawls.
+I also love supporting the work of village level producers, spinners & weavers of eri silk in north-east of India where my parents still call home and use this special and unique silk for my natural plant dyed and plant printed scarves and shawls.

 Using local raw materials, valuing age-old crafting practices and techniques, hand-spinning and weaving wool & silk,